“Monitoring the pulse of the City jobs market”

 Hakan Enver, Operations Director, Morgan McKinley Financial Services, commented:

-The average salary increase for those securing new jobs in April 2014 was 21%, compared to 20% in March 2014.
+The average salary increase for those securing new jobs in February 2014 was15%, compared to 20% in January 2014.

 Further press information: